For Adobe After Effects and Premiere Pro:

 For Adobe Illustrator and Photoshop:

-Since .psd (Photoshop) and .ai (Illustrator) files encapsulate all assets within layers, Curator does not create a separate project structure for them.
-However, when accessed through the Curator for Adobe Panel, these files are recognized as native Adobe projects, allowing for seamless editing within their respective applications.
+Files such as .psd (Photoshop) and .ai (Illustrator) contain all assets within their layers, so Curator does not create a separate project structure for them.
+However, when accessed via the Curator for Adobe panel, these files are recognised as native Adobe projects, enabling seamless editing within Photoshop or Illustrator.

 Here’s a summary view: